|In Memoriam – Glyn Salton-Cox

 9.1.
 The Examination, Prospectus, Reading List, and First-Chapter Conference

-At the appropriate time in their careers here – that is, no later than the tenth quarter – students will sit down with their dissertation committee for a ninety-minute conference on the dissertation project based on a four-to-five-page prospectus and a bibliography of at least fifty works to be constructed by the candidate in consultation with her/his committee and pre-approved by the Graduate Committee (see 9.2).
+At the appropriate time in their careers here – that is, no later than the tenth quarter – students will sit down with their dissertation committee for a ninety-minute conference on the dissertation project based on prospectus of 3000 to 5000 words, and a bibliography of at least fifty works to be constructed by the candidate in consultation with her/his committee and pre-approved by the Graduate Committee (see 9.2).
 The prospectus should define the dissertation topic, its initial critical questions, and its relationship to existing scholarship and may also describe likely chapter divisions.
 The readings lists will include works most immediately germane to the dissertation but will also represent the wider professional area within which the dissertation is likely to be received or in which it seeks to make an intervention.
 Depending on the nature of the project, this wider area may take the form of a literary period or genre (including, in both cases, secondary criticism), theoretical field, or other construct that reflects an existing or emergent professional field.
 Whatever field the student chooses for the wider area, it should not simply be a list of works she or he would be reading anyway for the dissertation.
 Rather, it should be a list of works that constitute a larger and distinct field within which the dissertation might be placed and interpreted.
 (To facilitate review by both the examination committee and the Graduate Committee, students should identify with separate section headings the various parts of the bibliography – e.g., “primary works related directly to the dissertation,” “secondary works related directly to the dissertation,” “the wider area.”)
 The bulk of the dissertation conference will consist of a conversation about the dissertation in which faculty help the student to think through the concept of the project, probe problems with its structure or materials, and understand its relation to other issues and methods of current professional interest.
 The reading lists will be designed to help with this conversation.
 Rather than pose questions designed to test “coverage” of the bibliography, faculty will use a portion of the conference to ask students to think about their dissertation topic or approach in relation to adjacent or contrasting works in their field.

 The dissertation conference will not be primarily an event that a student “passes” or “fails,” though its completion will mark official advancement to candidacy.
 Instead, it will figure most importantly as the beginning of an ongoing process of supervising the development of the dissertation.
 In some cases, the conversation at the conference will lead to suggestions for a revised prospectus or additional readings that are significant enough to warrant a second dissertation conference sometime later.
 Whether there is a follow-up conference or not, all students will subsequently be expected to meet for a “first-chapter” conference with their dissertation committee.
 This is a conference that will occur after a first chapter (any chapter) in the dissertation is written.
 The purpose of the “first-chapter” conference is to provide a means for the faculty and student to focus on how the project is actually taking shape and any difficulties that have emerged.